 Does my current Connecticut concealed carry permit exempt me from needing a background check when I purchase a firearm?

 Is there a waiting period after purchasing a handgun in Connecticut?

-No. But the buyer must have a CTPP or a Certificate of Eligibility for Pistol and Revolvers or Long Guns or Ammunition.
+No. But the buyer must have a CTPP or a Certificate of Eligibility for Pistol and Revolvers or Long Guns.

 Do handguns need to be registered in Connecticut?

 The Department of Emergency Services and Public Protection (DESPP) maintains a de facto registry of the sale of handguns and long guns purchased in-state.
 Any transfer, be it from a dealer or private party, must be accompanied by an authorization number issued by the DESPP and a form containing personal and weapon identification must be submitted to DESPP and local police.
 This form is collected and maintained on all guns purchased from Federal Firearm License (FFL) dealers as well.
 The form is not required for long gun transfers made out of state, and there is no legal requirement/penalty to register firearms purchased out of state or lawfully obtained before April 1, 2014.